Retailers already know how much the ecommerce industry has changed.

 A good omnichannel strategy doesn’t mean flooding into as many channels as possible — at least, not yet.
 For now, you should focus your efforts on the channels, platforms, mediums, and devices your ideal customers use.

 And in the digital age, you don’t have to guess.
 There are a variety of tools that can help you figure this out, from Google Analytics to Shopify’s Attribution Connector.
-If you don’t have access (or room in the budget) for tools that deliver extensive analytics about your customer base, even basic demographics information can help — for example, if your target customers are in their 30s and older, you’re more likely to reach them on Facebook and Instagram than Snapchat and Tik Tok.
+If you don’t have access (or room in the budget) for tools that deliver extensive analytics about your customer base, even basic demographics information can help — for example, if your target customers are in their 30s and older, you’re more likely to reach them on Facebook than Snapchat or Tik Tok.

 Make Every Possible Touchpoint Shoppable